benjcunningham/benjcunningham.github.io/_posts/2018-01-14-tokyo-hiroshima-kyoto.md

   ones that came before, so you never know what you might find on the next.
 Don Quijote, a chain of famous discount stores, is maybe the most bizarre of them all, so much so that you just need to go on your own.
-- **And don't forget the arcades.** Children, but moreso young(-ish) adults, in Japan fill these up from about dinner time on into the night.
+- **And don't forget the arcades.** Children, but more so young(-ish) adults, in Japan fill these up from about dinner time on into the night.
 Even if you don't want to play games, walk through a few in hopes of catching a glimpse of some of the more engaged plays.
 It's not uncommon to find someone clearing out a claw machine or breaking the record on a rhythm game.